-How to perform Glute Bridges: lie down face-up on the ground, with your knees bent and feet flat on the floor.
+How to perform Glute Bridges: lie face-up on the ground, with your knees bent and feet flat on the floor.
 Keep your arms at your side with your palms face down.
 Lift your hips off the floor until your knees, hips, and shoulders form a line.
 Hold your bridged position for a couple of seconds before going back down slowly.
 Begin with one to three sets of 10 to 30 repetitions, do the exercise slowly, and squeeze your glutes at the top position.

 The Last Word on the 3 Best Exercises to fight Lower Back Pain

 These are some fantastic exercises that can help reduce lower back pain and prevent it from occurring in the future.
-But, it’s important to remember that if you’re feeling pain in your lower back while doing any of these exercises, stop immediately.
+But it’s important to remember that if you’re feeling pain in your lower back while doing any of these exercises, stop immediately.
 Sometimes, seeking professional help might be the best course of action.
-Still, this shouldn’t discourage you from trying the exercises from above, as they certainly offer many benefits and do a great job of strengthening the core musculature.
+Still, this shouldn’t discourage you from trying the activities from above, as they certainly offer many benefits and do a great job of strengthening the core musculature.